PADI Scuba Diving Courses at Mike’s

 The PADI Advanced Open Water Diver course expands your diving experience through five Adventure Dives, each one with a different “theme”.
 The Deep and Underwater Navigator Adventure Dives are mandatory, and extend your certification depth to 30m/100feet and build on the navigational skills you will have gained during your basic diving training.

 Three further Adventure Dives from a menu including Night Diving, Drift Diving, Digital Underwater Imaging, Fish Identification and Peak Performance Bouyancy and more complete the course over just two days.
 There are no quizzes, tests or final exams to pass – simply reviews with your instructor to check your understanding of the key concepts for each Adventure Dive that you will have learned through reading the Adventures in Diving Manual, or completing the learning online through PADI’s eLearning options – click here for more details.
-Our price for the Advanced Open Water Course online is 12,500php.

 A note of clarification – If you have only a few dives logged, don’t think that becoming an Advanced Open Water Diver is beyond your reach.
 The course offers a perfect opportunity to build your confidence, knowledge and expertise with the close attention of a qualified PADI Instructor, whatever your level of experience.